zzzprojects/learn-orm/tutorials/csharp-tutorial/abstract-class.md

 The term abstraction is used to hide certain details and showing only essential information to the user.
 The `abstract` modifier indicates that the class or member has a missing or incomplete implementation.

  - The `abstract` modifier can be used with classes, methods, properties, indexers, and events.
- - When the `abstract` modifier is used in a class declaration then it is intended only to be a base class of other classes, and it can not be instantiated on its own.
+ - When the `abstract` modifier is used in a class declaration, then it is intended only to be a base class of other classes, and it cannot be instantiated on its own.
  - Members marked as abstract must be implemented by non-abstract classes that derive from the abstract class.
  - You can use the `abstract` modifier in a method or property declaration to indicate that the method or property does not contain implementation.